SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/revision-outliers.md

 ---
 layout: left-menu
-title: Partial concurrent adjustment → Estimate regression coefficient + outliers
+title: Partial concurrent adjustment → Estimate regression coefficients + outliers
 tagline: technical documentation for JDemetra+ using GitHub Pages
 description: Basics
 ---
-The *Partial concurrent adjustment → Estimate regression coefficient + outliers* option means that the ARIMA model and regression parameters, except outliers, are not re-identified.
+The *Partial concurrent adjustment → Estimate regression coefficients + outliers* option means that the ARIMA model and regression parameters, except outliers, are not re-identified.
 The parameters of these variables, however, are re-estimated.
 All outliers are